nullivex/ah-wiki/core/Stats.md

 ## Stats

-actionHero ships with stats backend (in redis) to store and retrieve metrics about your application.
+actionHero ships with stats backend (in redis) to store and retrieve metrics about the server, cluster, and your application.

 Many of the core actionHero features (cache, web/tcp/websocket servers, etc) are instrumented with stats, but you are encouraged to add more!

-In order to remain performant, actionHero will buffer stats changes locally, and only write them to redis at a frequency defined in `api.configData.stats.writeFrequency`.
+In order to maintain high performance, actionHero will buffer stats changes locally, and only write them to redis at a frequency defined in `api.configData.stats.writeFrequency`.

 The Stats redis server is defined by `api.configData.redis`.
 Note that if `api.configData.redis.fake = true`, you will be using an in-memory redis server rather than a real redis process.